nyxnor/onionjuggler/README.md

 ![tui-whiptail](images/tui-whiptail.png)
 ![cli](images/cli.png)

-### Ecosystem

-Onion Services are the Hidden Services of Tor which use onion routing as its base for stablishing private connections.
-[They offer](https://community.torproject.org/onion-services/overview/):
-* Location hiding - IP address aren't used, so your location is protected.
-* End-to-end authentication - Only the owner of the hs secret key can host the same onion, so no impersonation is possible, no man-in-the-middle.
-* End-to-end encryption - Traffic is encrypted from the client to the onion host, no need to trust [CAs](https://en.wikipedia.org/wiki/Certificate_authority) which are a [fallible model](https://www.whonix.org/wiki/Warning#The_Fallible_Certificate_Authority_Model).
-* NAT punching - On a firewalled network, no need to open ports

-For a deeper understanding, read the [Rendezvous Specification](https://gitweb.torproject.org/torspec.git/tree/rend-spec-v3.txt) and [Tor design](https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf).

-Onion Routing tries to solve most of these problems but it is still centralized by the [Directory Authorities](https://metrics.torproject.org/rs.html#search/flag:authority), and referencing [Matt Traudt's blog post](https://matt.traudt.xyz/posts/Debunking:_OSINT_Analysis_of_the_TOR_Foundation/#index4h2): replacing it for something more distributed is [not a trivial task](https://www.freehaven.net/anonbib/#wpes09-dht-attack).

-On the Tor ecosystem, from [TPO metrics](https://metrics.torproject.org/), comparing only Free and Open Source Operating Systems, `Linux` dominates on [relays by platform](https://metrics.torproject.org/platforms.html) and [Tor Browser downloads by platform](https://metrics.torproject.org/webstats-tb-platform.html) over BSD.
-Data regarding which operating system the onion service operator can not be easily acquired for obvious reasons.
-That was on the network level, but know on the user system, even if one chooses a Free and Open Source Operating System, GNU/Linux dominates a big share over *BSD, having a huge impact on the main software used for the kernel (Linux), shell (bash), service manager (systemd).

 ### Goal

+#### History

+This project was started after seeing the amazing [OnionShare CLI](https://github.com/onionshare/onionshare/tree/develop/cli), which possibilitates ephemeral onion services that never touch the disk and can be run on Tails or Whonix easily.
+Then after seeing the [RaspiBlitz onion service bash script for the Raspberry Pi](https://github.com/rootzoll/raspiblitz/blob/v1.7/home.admin/config.scripts/internet.hiddenservice.sh), the idea to port it to any Debian distribution started.
+As the idea grew, using GNU Bash and Linux was a single point of failure [1](https://metrics.torproject.org/platforms.html) [2](https://metrics.torproject.org/webstats-tb-platform.html), so the making the script POSIX compliant to be compatible with any Unix-like system was a definitive goal.

+#### Future

 The goal of this project is:
-* facilitates onion service management, from activating a service to adding client authorization to it, giving the full capabilities of editing files manually would have but with less tipying.
+* facilitate onion service management, from activating a service to adding client authorization to it, giving the full capabilities of editing files manually would have but with less tipying.
 * show the that managing the onion service is much more than just using a webserver with your pages.
 * distribution, from the source code level (FOSS) to the effect it takes when it allows anyone to run the code on any operating system, shell or service manager.
 Mitigation from a single point of failure